machal/cssmine-content/content/fallback-strategy-css3.md

 An interesting use of feature detection (and a by-the-book example of Progressive Enhancement!) is an empty media query.
-Older browsers like IE8 and other "pre-historic dinosaurs" will simply not recognize this part of the code.
+Older browsers like IE8 and other “pre-historic dinosaurs” will simply not recognize this part of the code.
 It is suitable if you want to declare layout for modern browsers only:

 ```css